Orthogonal layers of parallelism in large-scale eigenvalue computations: The two orthogonal layers of parallelism

 Note that a panel layout of vectors or matrices is used in other contexts, e.g., in the block-cyclic data layout of \textsf{ScaLAPACK}~\cite{SCALAPACK}.
 In difference to \textsf{ScaLAPACK}, we here deal with sparse instead of dense linear algebra operations.
-Depending on the sparsity pattern, SpMV results in an irregular communication pattern that needs to be captured by the appropriate metrics.
+In particular, although the vector layout prescribes how the sparse matrix has to be distributed, the vector and matrix layouts do not coincide.
+The sparse matrix is always distributed rowwise and never partitioned columnwise.
+Any partition of the matrix columns would result in additional communication of matrix elements, simply because they would not be available locally where the computations are performed, and thus invalidate all efforts to reduce communication.
+To reflect these differences, we introduced the specific terminology of the ``stack,'' ``panel,'' and ``pillar'' layouts.
+They correspond to a 1D rowwise, 2D, and 1D columnwise partitioning for the vectors, but not for the sparse matrix.
+Furthermore, depending on the sparsity pattern, SpMV results in irregular communication patterns that need to be captured by appropriate metrics yet to be defined.
 We also have to consider switching between different vector layouts to accommodate the competing communication patterns of SpMV and orthogonalization.

+The purpose of the present section is to establish the three performance-oriented messages of the paper, which are independent of the application-centered aspects addressed in the next section with the example of the FD algorithm.
+The three messages are (i) there are metrics that allow for the a priori estimation of the runtime and communication overhead of distributed SpMV (see Secs.~\ref{sec:metric},~\ref{sec:scalecomm}), (ii) the communication overhead of SpMV in the standard stack layout is large even for matrices with very regular sparsity patterns, such that consideration of alternative vector layouts is worthwhile for many large-scale computations (see Sec.~\ref{sec:panelspeedup}), (iii) the speedup by switching to a panel layout is large enough to compensate the additional communication required for global redistribution of vectors (see Sec.~\ref{sec:distribute},~\ref{sec:amortize}).
+However, improved performance comes at the price of increased memory requirements for SpMV with explicit matrix storage, as discussed in Sec.~\ref{sec:memory}.

+For the convenience of the reader, Table~\ref{tab:symbols} lists the most important symbols used in the following analysis.